Majhi Manasa

-Majhi Manasa is an Indian Marathi language drama series starring Janaki Pathak and Sainkeet Kamat in lead roles.
+Majhi Manasa is an Indian Marathi language TV series starring Janaki Pathak and Sainkeet Kamat in lead roles.
 It premiered on Sun Marathi from 30 May 2022.
 It is produced by Mahesh Kothare under the banner of Kothare Vision.
 It is an official remake of Sun TV series Kayal.

 Synopsis

-Abandoned by her father & coping with an alcoholic brother, Girija becomes her family's sole provider as a nurse.
-She finds happiness in her sacrifice to meet the needs of her brother & sisters.
-Watch Girija stand tall in her selfless journey.
+Abandoned by her father and coping with an alcoholic brother, Girija becomes her family's sole provider as a nurse.
+She finds happiness in her sacrifice to meet the needs of her brother and sisters.